-LandonDouglasCassill is an American racing driver born on 7th of July, 1989 in Cedar Rapids, Iowa.
-He is still trying to find a way to the top of the NASCAR Series.
+LandonDouglasCassill is an American racing driver born on July 7, 1989 in Cedar Rapids, Iowa.
+He is still trying to find a way to the top of the NASCAR premier division after spending seven years with six different teams in the Cup Series.

 Landon Cassill was very successful at the beginning

 He was only three years old when started racing, first driving a quad and later moved to a go-kart.
 Over the years he won many titles, including two National kart championship titles and four International Kart Federation titles, racing on both dirt and asphalt.

 Over the years Cassill progressed through a legend and modified cars racing before becoming, at the age of 16, the youngest winner in the ASA Late Model Series when he won the race at Lake Erie Speedway.
 After numerous successes, Landon was ready for the bigger stage so in 2006 he made a NASCAR debut.